 Let’s talk about word-of-mouth.

+When you’re freelancing, your business will run on word-of-mouth.
 It’s pretty obvious that the words come out of the mouths of people who already know you.
 I call these people your advocates.

 You already have advocates – friends, family, coworkers, collaborators…they are just people who know you and willingly say nice things about you.